tigellus/Markdown/4. Review on Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/4 Adult Respiratory Distress Syndrome/Acute Respiratory Distress Syndrome.md

 * Antipyretics – avoid cooling blankets which may cause shivering

 ### Nutritional Support

+# ~Question 16
+Your patients' PaO2 / FiO2 ratio is < 200, what does this suggest?

+[RIGHT] Adult Respiratory Distress Syndrome (ARDS) [WRONG] Normal Pulmonary Function
+[WRONG] Acute Lung Injury

+# ~Question 4
+Which finding on the chest x-ray is indicative of ARDS?

+[WRONG] Infiltrates in the upper lobes
+[WRONG] Enlargement of the heart with bilateral lower lobe infiltrates [RIGHT] White-out infiltrates bilaterally
+[WRONG] Normal chest x-ray

+* ARDS is a type of respiratory failure that occurs when the capillary membrane that surrounds the alveoli sac becomes damaged, which causes fluid to leak into the alveoli sac.
+The first answer describes cystic fibrosis, the second describes COPD, and the third describes a pneumothorax.

+# ~Question 13
+Which diagnostic test is routinely used for patients with suspected respiratory failure?
+(Select all that apply)

+[RIGHT] Chest x-ray
+[RIGHT] Arterial blood gas analysis
+[WRONG] Right-sided heart catheterization
+[RIGHT] Electrocardiography

+* Respiratory failure may be associated with a variety of clinical manifestations.
+However, these are nonspecific, and very significant respiratory failure may be present without dramatic signs or symptoms.
+This emphasizes the importance of measuring arterial blood gases in all patients who are seriously ill or in whom respiratory failure is suspected.
+Chest x-ray is essential.
+Electrocardiography should be performed to evaluate the possibility of a cardiovascular cause of respiratory failure; it also may detect dysrhythmias resulting from severe hypoxemia or acidosis.
+Right-sided heart catheterization is controversial and would only be used in cases where cardiac involvement is suspected.

 # Question 1
 A patient being treated for aspiration pneumonia receiving oxygen via a 100% non-rebreather mask.
 Which finding is a hallmark sign that the patient is developing acute respiratory distress syndrome (ARDS)?